Palliative care is focused on quality of life

-It’s focused on relieving pain, stress, and other disease symptoms.
-And the #1 goal is to improve quality of life for patients and family.
+The #1 goal is to improve quality of life for patients and family.

 We explain how it’s different from hospice care, how seniors and caregivers benefit, what health conditions it’s often used for, and where to find a palliative care doctor.